Jethro Tull – RökFlöte – Album Review

 The inclined listener can see how far back it goes from the artwork, which is designed in the style of a cave painting.
 And as its attention to detail dictates, it continues with the album title, which is more or less a corruption of ragnarok, the Norse equivalent of the biblical apocalypse.
 The songs describe the deities and their task in the polytheistic Nordic world of gods and are metrically in the form of multi-height trochaeas or iambics, as they often occur in the German language and a reference on the part of Anderson to the Germanic roots of the Old Norse is.

-Jethro Tull So they embark on the paths of Nordic mythologies and combine autobiographical concerns about their own origins with those folk rock elements, as they did in the 1970s Songs From The Wood or Heavy Horses were already present.
+Jethro Tull So they embark on the paths of Nordic mythologies and combine autobiographical concerns regarding their own origins with those folk rock elements, as they did in the 1970s Songs From The Wood or Heavy Horses were already present.
 The cast has changed since The Zealot Gene not changed, and of course the flute is a central element Smoke Flute.
 The songs radiate the Nordic character, especially in the lyrics.

 Gods, myths and rock music